 In circuit networks we talk about routeing.
 In packet networks such as the Internet we talk about routing.
 Routeing and routing are the process of defining the path that the call, flow or packet takes through the network from the origin to the destination.
 Packet routing in itself does not need signaling.
-In IP networks packets are forwarded in routers based on forwarding tables that are created using dynamic routing protocols to collect information about the network topology.
-Once forwarding tables are in place it is possible to send packets from origin to destination.
+In IP networks packets are forwarded in routers based on forwarding tables that are created using dynamic routing protocols for collecting information about the network topology.
+Once forwarding tables are in place, it is possible to send packets from origin to destination.
 Because forwarding decisions are made packet by packet, when a forwarding entry is changed, all packet flows making use that entry will change direction.
+Routing protocols create "network state" but not flow state.
+Many user flows use the same entry in a routing/forwarding table.

 In case of circuit switched networks signaling brings input data for routeing decisions.
-The data includes: the type of service requested, dialed digits etc. A routeing decision is implemented in a switching node by writing a command into the control memory of the switching fabric.
+The data includes: the type of service requested, dialed digits etc. In addition, for the routeing decision a lot of configuration information is needed.
+A routeing decision is implemented in a switching node by writing a command into the control memory of the switching fabric.
 User data forwarding in switched networks is the same as switching.
 Routeing in circuit networks is based on static configuration information.
 There are no dynamic routing protocols for these networks.
-When route tables are changed by the operator, existing call paths are not affected.
+When the operator makes changes in the route tables, existing call paths are not affected.
 Rather the change affects only fresh calls.
+We call this property of circuit networks, route pin-down.
+In networks like the IP-network where routing decisions are done independently for each packet, route-pin down does not exist.